Utility COVID-19 Resources

 Q: Does the extension of the moratorium on disconnections have an impact on nonresidential or commercial and industrial (C&I) customers?

-A: No, utilities may still send disconnection notices to C&I customers beginning July 15, 2020 with the first date of disconnection of service for nonpayment on or after July 25, 2020.
-Utilities disconnecting or refusing nonresidential service are required to have a disconnection plan on file and complete the monthly reporting on credit and collections protocols using the online survey as described above.
+A: No, utilities may still send disconnection notices to nonresidential C&I customers beginning July 15, 2020 with the first date of disconnection of service for nonpayment on or after July 25, 2020.
+Utilities disconnecting or refusing nonresidential service must continue to complete quarterly reporting on credit and collections protocols using the online survey as described above.

 A: No, utilities may issue late fees beginning July 15, 2020.
 See Late Fees section below.